 - Disconnect computer peripherals that you don’t need.
 Remove external storage devices as well.

 - Make sure you have enough storage on your hard drive for the updates.

-If these steps are not enough to fix the NSURLErrorDomain Error -1012, try the methods below.
+If the basic troubleshooting steps aren’t enough to fix the NSURLErrorDomain Error -1012, you might consider the following methods.

 Fix #1: Reset Software Update Preferences.

 Software Update might be having trouble downloading the updates because of old cached files or downloads.
 To fix this, you can reset the Software Update plists from the Preferences folder.
 Quitting the Mac App Store is recommended before you delete these files.

 - In Finder, use the Go menu and select Go To Folder.

 - Enter this path, then press Enter: ~/Library/Preferences.

 - Look for the following files and drag them to the Desktop:

 Try to run Software Update again to see if doing this helps.
 If not, you can drag them back to the Preferences folder.